Public Zoned Schools

 Baltimore City students enroll in school based on their birthdays.

 - To enroll in pre-K, students must turn 4 by September 1 of the year they plan to attend school.
 (In other words, students begin pre-K having already turned 4.)

 - To enroll in kindergarten, students must turn 5 by September 1 of the year they plan to attend school.
 (In other words, students begin kindergarten having already turned 5.)

 - Early enrollment is available in special circumstances only.
-Contact Baltimore City Public Schools or Live Baltimore’s School Navigator, for information.
+For information on eligibility, visit the Baltimore City Public Schools pre-K program page.

 Although all students in Baltimore City have a zoned elementary school, many students attend school “out-of-zone,” meaning at an elementary school zone other than their own.
 Out-of-zone attendance is regulated by the district and available only as space allows.
-To learn more about elementary school transfers, contact Baltimore City Public Schools or Live Baltimore’s School Navigator.
+To learn more about the process, explore the Baltimore City Public Schools elementary school transfer request page.